wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

 1. A home WiFi access point
 2. A Raspberry Pi 5 8 GiB with Ubuntu 25.04 installed and connected to the home WiFi access point
 3. Eclipse Mosquitto MQTT Broker (https://mosquitto.org) installed and running on the Raspberry Pi
-4. ESP32-S3 with at least the latest MicroPython release flashed to the device and running umqtt.robust and connecting to the Mosquitto MQTT broker via the home WiFi access point
+4. ESP32-S3 with at least the latest MicroPython release flashed to the device
-5. All the MicroPython files except `favicon.ico` and `README.md` must be copied to an ESP32-S3.
+5. All the MicroPython files must be copied to an ESP32-S3.
-6. You will need to create `settings.py` file that contains the lines `AP_SSID = "your-wifi-SSID"` and `AP_PASSWORD = "your-wifi-password"`, with the appropriate SSID and password for your local WiFi access point.
 ### Application Software/Firmware Installation and Execution
 #### MicroPython Firmware and Application
 Install the latest MicroPython release to the ESP32-S3 development board.
 It can be found at [ESP32_GENERIC_S3](https://micropython.org/download/ESP32_GENERIC_S3/).
 Make sure to select from the _**Firmware (Support for Octal-SPIRAM)**_ section at the bottom if you have a development board with 8 MiB of SPIRAM.
 Select the `.bin`, not the `.uf2` version of the firmware.
 The download page provides full installation instructions.

 Once the firmware is operational on the ESP32-S3 developer board, then upload all the Python files, and only the Python files, to the developer board.

+You will need to create `settings.py` file that contains the two lines:
+1. `AP_SSID = "your-wifi-SSID"` and
+2. `AP_PASSWORD = "your-wifi-password"`,

+with the appropriate SSID and password for your local WiFi access point.
+These are used by the file `webserver.py`.
+Once created flash onto the ESP32-S3 developer board with the rest of the MicroPython files.

 #### Mosquitto
 Install Mosquitto via `apt`:
 ```bash